typographynerd/ygk-iitc-map/README.md

-# JSON file of PokeStops and Gyms for Kingston ON (YGK)
+# PokeStops and Gyms for Kingston ON (YGK)
-This respository is a list of the PokeStops and Gyms in the Kingston, Ontario area, to be used to set up your own IITC Map (as described here) for submitting nominations.
+This respository contains a JSON file of the PokeStops and Gyms in the Kingston, Ontario area, to be used to set up your own IITC Map (using various tools as described [here](https://gitlab.com/AlfonsoML/pogo-s2/-/wikis/How-to-add-new-PoI-to-your-city)).
 By importing this JSON file, it saves you from having to mark individual portals as PokeStops or Gyms.
+The resulting map can be very useful in helping you to plan your wayspot nominations in Wayfarer.